A Literary Tradition: The Annual International Festival of Authors

 Book City – a favourite of readers for its consummate selection of fiction and non-fiction for adults and kids, this local independent has locations in popular neighbourhoods like the Annex, Beach, Yonge & St. Clair and Greektown.

-The Monkey’s Paw – an antiquarian bookstore specializing in the rare and odd in the Dundas/Oassington neighbourhood and the home to the world’s only book vending machine, The Biblio-Mat.
+The Monkey’s Paw – an antiquarian bookstore specializing in the rare and odd in the Dundas/Ossington neighbourhood and the home to the world’s only book vending machine, The Biblio-Mat.

 About the Author

 A freelance journalist since 2000, Waheeda Harris writes about travel, design, style and the people who are passionate about what they create.
-She’s contributed to newspaper, magazine and web publications since 2000 including The National Post, Toronto Life, Zoomer, Design Lines, Canadian House & Home, Tribute, Best Health, Style, The Globe and Mail, VIA Rail Destinations, Sweetspot.ca, The Grid, Sympatico Travel & Lifestyle, Elle Canada, Where.ca and HomebuildLife.com.
-She’s the co-author of the Night + Day Guide to Toronto (Pulse Guides, 2008), and was the travel editor of Lipstickpowdernpaint.com (2009-2011).
-She currently contributes weekly to Canada.com Travel, Travel + Escape, AOL Canada Walletpop.ca, Kalev.com and regularly to Vacay.ca, TheLoop.ca Travel, and Toronto Homes Magazine.
+She’s contributed to newspaper, magazine and web publications including The National Post, Toronto Life, Zoomer, Design Lines, Canadian House & Home, Style, The Globe and Mail and VIA Rail Destinations.
+She currently contributes weekly to Canada.com Travel, Travel + Escape, AOL Canada Walletpop.ca, and regularly to Vacay.ca, TheLoop.ca Travel, and Toronto Homes Magazine.